35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 description: Mayor agrees to cut affordable housing to 9%
 date: 2026-03-14T12:04:04.204Z
 ---
-London Mayor Sadiq Khan has allowed developer British Land reduce the affordable housing on its giant Canada Water scheme from 35% to 9% of the total homes.
-British Land (BL) was granted planning permission to build 2,000 - 4,000 homes, plus other uses and amenities, by Southwark Council in 2019/2020.
-This original permission required that 35% affordable housing, comprising 25% social rented and 10% intermediate housing, with a further 5% possible , depending on the viability of the scheme [**^x1**].
-At the beginning of last year BL made a s73 application  to reduce the affordable housing requirement (while also increasing the height and density of the scheme).
-BL then referred the s73 application to the Mayor in December 2025, for his determination, taking the decision out of Southwark's hands.
+London Mayor Sadiq Khan has approved a reduction of affordable housing from 35% to 9% on the Canada Water development.
+Developer British Land (BL) was granted planning permission to build 2,000 - 4,000 homes, plus other uses and amenities on the giant site, by Southwark Council in 2019/2020.
+This permission required 25% social rented and 10% intermediate housing, with a further possible 5%, depending on the viability of the scheme [**^x1**].

+At the beginning of last year BL made a s73 application to Southwark, to reduce the affordable housing requirement to 3% (while also increasing the height and density of the scheme).
+In December 2025, BL referred the s73 application to the Mayor in December 2025, for his determination, taking the decision out of Southwark's hands.
 The application was heard and approved by Deputy Mayor Jules Pipe (acting on the Mayor's behalf) [on 27 March](https://webcasts.london.gov.uk/Mayoral/Event/Index/389f7074-88e3-46b0-ae1c-6c4032abfddd), after representations from GLA officers, Southwark Council, objectors and British Land.

 ### How many affordable (and family) homes have we lost?

 Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward.
-This is because BL have been given great flexibility in the type, number and size of homes they can build, both by Southwark in their original permission and by the Mayor's approval of the s73 amendment, which went beyond reducing the amount of affordable housing, to also allowing changes in the type of housing built and to the mix of dwelling size.
+BL's amended application went beyond reducing the amount of affordable housing, extending BL's discretion over what can be built and including changes in the type of housing and to the mix of dwelling size, .

 The overall size of the development can be anything from 2,000 to 4,184 residential units **[^x1i]**.
 The type of housing is also divided between 'conventional', self contained homes and 'non-conventional' housing, such as student and co-living.
 Later-life accommodation and key worker housing is also allowed \[CHECK].
 (Footnote; Early in their original application BL pitched this as being affordable housing - Quod clarification note 3 Nov 2018).